PARTH566DA/Food_Distribution_System/README.md

 - Lets donors post food listings with details and images
 - Shows a live feed of available food that volunteers can browse
 - Lets volunteers claim food and update its delivery status
-- Lets users mark needy zones where food is frequently needed (admin-verified)
+- Lets users mark needy zones where food is frequently needed
 - Supports user login with OTP email verification

 ---